The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

 \paragraph{Existing datasets and underutilized avenues for photometry.} Existing single- or multi-band photometry may be available for a given exoplanet host, given the abundance of existing time-domain photometric surveys, including those searching for transiting exoplanets, such as \Kepler{} \citep{Borucki2010}, \TESS{} \citep{TESS}, HAT-P \citep{hat-p_bakos2004}, WASP \citep{Pollacco2006}, HATS \citep{hats_bakos2013}, MEarth \citep{Mearth_nutzman_charbonneau2008}, NGTS \citep{NGTS_weathley2018}, SPECULOOS \citep{speculoos_Delrez2018}, EDEN \citep{eden_gibbs2020}, and more.
 If data is not already available from a targeted or wide-field survey, monitoring the star over multiple rotation periods could be time-consuming.
 Spun-down M dwarfs, for example, can have periods as long as 140\,days \citep{Newton2018}.
 However, while monitoring exoplanet host stars over multiple rotation periods is challenging due to the oversubscription of professional observatories, there is the opportunity for amateur astronomers to contribute.
-For example, the American Association of Variable Star Observers (AAVSO) has been observing variable stars for $\sim$100 years and has over 2 million stars in its Variable Star Index \citep[VSX,][]{watson06}.
+For example, the American Association of Variable Star Observers has been observing variable stars for $\sim$100 years and has over 2 million stars in its Variable Star Index \citep[VSX,][]{watson06}.

-\paragraph{High-cadence photometry.} Finally, obtaining high-cadence photometry will help in a number of areas. \TESS{} recently introduced a 20-sec cadence mode, which can be used to resolved short-duration activity such as flares, but the number of stars observed at short cadence is typically limited.
+\paragraph{High-cadence photometry.} Finally, obtaining high-cadence photometry will help in a number of areas.
+Searches for flares with high-cadence photometry has a surprisingly long history, including detections of flares with sub-second time resolution in the 1980s \citep{Beskin1988}. \TESS{} has opened the latest frontier in this research area with its recently introduced 20-sec cadence mode, which can be used to resolved short-duration activity such as flares, but the number of stars observed at short cadence is typically limited.
+CHEOPS can also collect photometry at a sub-minute cadence \citep{Benz2021}, and PLATO will include 32 cameras with a 25-s readout cadence and two with a 2.5-s cadence \citep{Rauer-14}.
 High-cadence observations which fully resolve the ingress and egress of the transit can independently constrain the planetary radius even when the transit is contaminated by significant spot occultation events \citep{Morris2018b}.